2024-Arizona-Opportunity-Hack/Alpaca-3--LiminalWorks-LiminalWorksTheoryofChangeGPTAssistant/README.md

 # Challenges we ran into

 We had some difficulties determining what makes a good theory of change and how to develop one and how an AI would be able to determine this as well.
 The data provided to train the model was very limited, so we had to solve this problem by manually training our model with other resources.
+For data collection, we had to scrape the internet for resources containing the keyword "Theory of Change".
 Our front-end and back-end could have used more communication because system integration proved to be a challenge.

 # Accomplishments we are proud of

 System integration was an accomplishment we are proud of.
 It was difficult to get the front-end and back-end to work together seamlessly, but once we got it working, we were all relieved and happy.
+In addition, all the answers to the questions are accurate an precise which means the project satisfies the problem statement.

 # What we learned